Third Party Payment Processors: The Complete Small Business Guide

 With a third-party processor, you’ll be aggregated into a single merchant account with hundreds of other users.
 If you have a full-service merchant account, however, you’ll be issued a unique Merchant Identification Number, which identifies your business to the payment processing networks.

-In either case, transactions will be tagged to your account, and funds from payments (minus processing fees) will be reliably deposited into your business bank account.
+In either case, transactions will be tagged to your account, and funds from payments (minus processing fees) will be deposited into your business bank account.

 If you’re a small business owner, this distinction may not seem very important, and you might understandably wonder why anyone would need a full-service merchant account when a cheaper, less complex alternative is available.
 The truth, of course, is a little more complicated.
 Using a third-party processor frequently is a better choice for small or newly-established businesses, but when your business grows sufficiently, a merchant account will be not only more secure but also less expensive overall than sticking with a basic third-party processor.